 - CRM FAQ.

 - Production reporting FAQ.

 MRPeasy is suitable for both make-to-stock and make-to-order production modes.
 General usage flowchart:

 How to get a quick overview and start testing

 - For best results, make sure to read and apply the MRPEASY IMPLEMENTATION GUIDELINES.

 - Add users who will test the system in Settings -> Human resources.

 - Play with the demo data.

-- To start with your own data, first, empty the database from demo data in Demo data and videos section.
+- To start with your own data, first, empty the database from demo data in Settings -> Database maintenance section.

 - Enter a simple test task.
 A simplified product with a few materials and operations will be perfect.